dasch-swiss/dsp-api/docs/02-knora-ontologies/index.md

 * [The Knora Base Ontology](knora-base.md)
 * [The SALSAH GUI Ontology](salsah-gui.md)

-The Knora ontologies provide a generic framework for describing humanities research data, allowing data from different projects to be combined, augmented, and reused.
+The DSP ontologies provide a generic framework for describing humanities research data, allowing data from different projects to be combined, augmented, and reused.